chhjel/HealthCheck/README.md

 ## Module: DataExport

-The module allows for filtering and exporting data from given IQueryables.
+The module allows for filtering and exporting data.
+The type of data source you have available determines how to filter it.

+* IQueryable: Lets the user enter a linq query to filter on.
+* IEnumerable&lt;T&gt;: Lets the user filter the data either using an entered linq query or custom parametet inputs depending on your stream implementation.

 A default implementation `HCDataExportService` is provided that picks up any registered `IHCDataExportStream` streams.